Samik Bhattacharya: Initial electoral journey

 He lost the Shyampukur Assembly seat in 2006 and the Basirhat Lok Sabha seat in 2014.

 He was elected from Basirhat Dakshin Assembly constituency in 2014 by-election by a margin of 1,586 and served as a Member of West Bengal Legislative Assembly until his defeat in 2016 to his rival Dipendu Biswas from Trinamool Congress.
-He was the second member from BJP to be elected in the assembly's history, first being in 1999.
+He was the second member from BJP to be elected in the assembly's history, first being in 1999 by-election in Ashoknagar Assembly constituency by Badal Bhattacharya.
 He was also defeated in Dum Dum Lok Sabha constituency in 2019 general election.

 Chief party spokesperson

 Bhattacharya has been the chief spokesperson in BJP West Bengal in 2020.
-He contested in 2021 West Bengal Legislative Assembly election from Rajarhat-New Town Assembly constituency.
+He contested in 2021 West Bengal Legislative Assembly election from Rajarhat Gopalpur Assembly constituency.
 He was known by critics and supporters for his orator skills, soft-spoken and well accepted by both old and new factions in the party.

 Member of Rajya Sabha

-Bhattacharya (corner left) during a meeting of the delegation visited with Prime Minister Narendra Modi in 7, Lok Kalyan Marg on 10 June 2025.
+Bhattacharya (corner left) during a meeting of the delegation visited with Prime Minister Narendra Modi in 7, Race Course Road on 10 June 2025.

 In April 2024, he was elected to Rajya Sabha from West Bengal.
 He was assigned as a member of All India Institute of Medical Sciences, Kalyani since April 2024.

 After 2025 Pahalgam attack in Kashmir, he was a member of the Indian Parliamentary delegation led by MP Ravi Shankar Prasad to visit European Union, UK, Italy and Denmark for explaining India's position on Operation Sindoor in May 2025.